 Our parents, staff and supporters are finding these media resources helpful for understanding the challenges facing young people in their embrace of nature and the world around them.

 Some startling facts: By the 1990s the radius around the home where children were allowed to roam on their own had shrunk to a ninth of what it had been in 1970.
 Today, average eight-year-olds are better able to identify cartoon characters than native species, such as beetles and oak trees, in their own community.
-The rate at which doctors prescribe antidepressants to children has increased, and recent studies show that too much computer use spells trouble for the developing mind.
+The rate at which doctors prescribe mood regulating medications to children has increased, and recent studies show that too much computer use spells trouble for the developing mind.

 Engage, Connect, Protect explodes the myth that environmental issues are primarily of interest to wealthy White communities.